noedigcode/konfyt/README.md

 * pkg-config

-* Fluidsynth: Ensure the development files are installed (libfluidsynth-dev in Ubuntu).
+* Fluidsynth development files (libfluidsynth-dev in Ubuntu).

 * Carla

 * g++

+* liblscp development files (liblscp-dev in Ubuntu)

 The Konfyt .pro file can be opened with QtCreator and configured and built by following